-- The testator is dependent on the beneficiary in fulfilling his or her emotional or physical needs; - The testator is socially isolated; - The testator has experienced recent family conflict; - The testator has experienced recent bereavement; - The testator has made a new Will that is inconsistent with his or her prior Wills; and - The testator has made testamentary changes similar to changes made to other documents such as power of attorney documents.23
+- The testator has experienced recent bereavement; - The testator has made a new Will that is inconsistent with his or her prior Wills; and - The testator has made testamentary changes similar to changes made to other documents such as power of attorney documents.

 In Tate v.
-Guequegirre24 the Divisional Court noted that the following constituted "significant evidence suggesting that [a] Will was a product of undue influence":
+Gueguegirre the Ontario Divisional Court noted that the following constituted "significant evidence suggesting that [a] Will was a product of undue influence":

-- Increasing isolation of the testator, including a move from his home to a new city; - The testator's dependence on a beneficiary; - Substantial pre-death transfers of wealth from the testator to the beneficiary; - The testator's failure to provide a reason or explanation for leaving his entire estate to the beneficiary and excluding others who would expect to inherit;
+- Increasing isolation of the testator, including a move from his home to a new city; - The testator's dependence on a beneficiary; - Substantial pre-death transfers of wealth from the testator to the beneficiary; - The testator's failure to provide a reason or explanation for leaving his entire estate to the beneficiary and excluding others who would expect to inherit; - The use of a lawyer chosen by the beneficiary and previously unknown to the testator; - The beneficiary conveyed the instructions to the lawyer; - The beneficiary received a draft of the Will before it was executed and the beneficiary took the testator to the lawyer to have it executed; - There were documented statements that the testator was afraid of the respondent.